-Our Container Resale segment sells containers from our fleet, at the end of their useful lives in marine service, typically about 12 years, or when we believe it is financially attractive for us to do so, considering the location, sale price, cost of repair, and possible repositioning expenses.
+Our Resale Division sells containers from our fleet, at the end of their useful lives in marine service, typically about 12 years, or when we believe it is financially attractive for us to do so, considering the location, sale price, cost of repair, and possible repositioning expenses.
 In addition, we buy used containers (trading containers) from shipping lines and other third parties that we then lease or resell.
-Our Resale Division has a global team of 18 container sales and operations specialists in seven offices globally that manage the sale process for these used containers as of December 31, 2011.
-Our Container Resale segment is one of the largest sellers of used containers among container lessors, selling an average of more than 80,000 containers per year for the last five years to more than 1,100 customers.
-Our Container Resale segment has become a significant profit center for us.
-From 2007 through 2011, this division has generated \$49.8 million in income before income tax and noncontrolling interest, including \$10.8 million during 2011.
-We generally sell to depots, domestic storage companies, freight forwarders (who often use the containers for one-way trips into less developed countries) and other purchasers of used containers.
+Our Resale Division has a global team of 18 container sales and operations specialists in seven offices globally that manage the sale process for these used containers.
+Our Resale Division is one of the largest sellers of used containers among container lessors, selling an average of more than 80,000 containers per year for the last five years to more than 1,200 customers.
+Our Resale Division has become a significant profit center for us.
+From 2008 through 2012, this Division generated \$52.8 million in income before income tax and noncontrolling interest, including \$12.8 million during 2012.
+We generally sell containers to depots, domestic storage companies, freight forwarders (who often use the containers for one-way trips into less developed countries) and other purchasers of used containers.